breakintoprogram/agon-mos/README.md

 Other options for developing C and eZ80 on the Agon are available.
 Please check the [Agon Programmers Group on Facebook](https://www.facebook.com/groups/667325088311886) for more information.

 Any custom settings for Agon development is contained within the project files, so no further configuration will need to be done.

+### Documentation

+The AGON documentation can now be found on the [Agon Light Documentation Wiki](https://github.com/breakintoprogram/agon-docs/wiki)

 ### Licenses